 Beverley Grammar School does not benefit financially from any fines paid.

-Please be aware that you may well receive a letter of concern regarding your son’s attendance if it falls below 85%, even if the reason is authorised.
+Please be aware that you may well receive a letter of concern regarding your child’s attendance if it falls below 85%, even if the reason is authorised.
 This is standard procedure and part of our attempt to address any ongoing concerns.